 There are many types of birds you can have as a pet, from the smallest finch to the largest parrots.
 These gorgeous flying animals are fun to take care of because some of them can have the brain capacity of a toddler.
 They love to play, take baths, and interact with their owners.
 Their personality is almost as bright and colorful as their feathers!

 Things to consider with your first bird

 Birds are some of the loudest exotic pets you can own, so if noise is ever an issue, keep this in mind.
-They squeak and squawk, ruffle their feathers, and need constant stimulation with toys and their environment so they don’t get bored.
+They squeak and squawk, ruffle their feathers, and need constant stimulation with toys and their environment, so they don’t get bored.
 Depending on the bird, they may need a companion to be happy, which could mean a bigger cage.
-They also might need time out of their cage to stretch out their wings.
-Some birds become attached to one person and dislike other people in the household, so they may do better with singles.
+They also might need a time out of their cage to stretch out their wings.
+Some birds become attached to one person and dislike other people in the household so that they may do better with singles.
 Birds can make as big of a mess outside of their cage as they can inside, so a thorough cleaning should become a weekly part of your routine.

 Reptiles and Amphibians

 While these scaly, shelled, or creepy critters may not be for everyone, these animals are unique, quiet, and a neat conversation starter.
 If you love plants, a tropical chameleon could turn a corner of your house into the rain forest of your dreams.
 If you love water, maybe a turtle is more your speed.
-Either way, these animals are usually docile, patient, and content going through the day without stimulation or attention from their owners.
+Either way, these animals are usually docile, patient, and comfortable going through the day without stimulation or attention from their owners.